 Do not insert objects or fingers in inspection cavity.
-Can cause severe personal injury
+Can cause severe personal injury injury or death

 Improper seal installation could release explosive gas to the atmosphere creating an explosion hazard, possibly causing severe personal injury or death.

 7. Proceed according to steps 5 through 15 of the "Compressor Assembly" section.